- City Government

 The City of Rockport is committed to comprehensive and transparent financial and fiscal management as a demonstration of strong accountability, customer oriented values, ethics, integrity, and stewardship.
 Every effort is made to ensure that the City’s financial information is easily accessible and readily available.
 The documents and other information available below provide a comprehensive picture of the City’s financial condition.
-Please direct questions about these documents to the Director of Finance.

 Comprehensive Annual Financial Reports contain the financial information on what actually has occurred after the fiscal year is completed, along with comments from an external auditor who has conducted various internal control tests and reviewed the financial statements.

 Most Recent Audit (PDF) | View All Audits

 The Annual Budget is the financial plan that is prepared before the beginning of each fiscal year.
 The budget preparation process extends over several months and includes careful deliberation on how to allocate limited resources to meet the priorities identified by the citizens of Rockport.